 Voter ID articles on Democracy Chronicles

 Voter ID laws require some form of identification in order to vote or receive a ballot for an election but has been used in US to block voter access.
-Also see our section on Election Reform in America or our Voter Access archive.
+Also see our section on American democracy or our Voter Access archive.